 Fractional shares are just what they sound like: fractions of a single share of a company’s or ETF’s stock.
 Many modern brokerages – particularly robo-advisors – encourage fractional share investing.
 They do this one of two ways: by allowing investors to purchase either a set dollar amount or a set percentage of a share of stock.

-But before robo-advisors came along, investors were typically limited to whole-share investing.
+Before robo-advisors came along, investors were typically limited to whole-share investing.
 The exceptions were mutual funds, many of which allowed fractional investing, as well as scenarios such as stock splits, company mergers, and dividend reinvestment plans (DRIPs).

 But now, even the big-name brokers are in on the game, providing access to investing for anyone with five bucks and a dream to one day retire comfortably.